Target Exam

 (B) Lata

-(II) Present-day Madhya Pradesh
+(II) Located in present-day Madhya Pradesh

 (C) Fa Xian

-(III) Present-day Gujarat
+(III) Located in present-day Gujarat

 (D) Xuan Zang